cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/cake-orders.md

 --8<-- "note-native-only.md"

-## Introduction
-{{ src_loc_group('Orders', 'CakeOrders')}}

 ## TCakeOrder
+{{ src_loc_single('TCakeOrder', 'CakeOrders') }}

 CakeIO uses the template struct TCakeOrder for IO operations that need to return additional data in addition to the IO operation result.
-It holds just two member fields: The relevant [result](results.md) type that indicates the outcome of the IO operation, and a payload field which holds the desired data obtained via the IO operation.
-The type of the payload field will vary.
+It holds just two member fields: a result type of the operation and the data produced by the operation.
+The type of data produced will vary based on the operation.

 ```c++
 template<CakeConcepts::CCakeOpResult ResultType, CakeConcepts::CNotPtrOrRef OrderType>